DNA Evidence and it is Effect in Criminal System

 Conclusion

-All these concerns can be addressed and make this technique the effective one if it gets possible to have the DNA analysis in the real time at the crime scenes (Mapes et al., 2015).
-Efforts are being started for the further improvement of the DNA analysis and the interpreting techniques to remove all the objections and the weaknesses for this technique (Mapes et al., 2015).
-Efforts are continuing and there have been recent advancements in the forensic DNA technology in the form of phenotypic profiling and familial searching (Lawless, 2013).
+All these concerns can be addressed and make this technique the effective one if it gets possible to have the DNA analysis in real-time at the crime scenes (Mapes et al., 2015).
+Efforts are being started for the further improvement of the DNA analysis and the interpreting techniques to remove all the objections and weaknesses of this technique (Mapes et al., 2015).
+Efforts are continuing and there have been recent advancements in forensic DNA technology in the form of phenotypic profiling and familial searching (Lawless, 2013).

-We don’t deny the valuable price of DNA in proving innocence or guilt and in achieving justice in many crime cases.
-However, this evidence should be evaluated and evaluate methods of collecting, analyzing, and preserving them in ways that eliminate the possibility of invalidation and work hard to develop the technology used in testing them.
+We don’t deny the valuable price of DNA in proving innocence or guilt and in achieving justice in many criminal cases.
+However, this evidence should be evaluated, and evaluate methods of collecting, analyzing, and preserving them in ways that eliminate the possibility of invalidation and work hard to develop the technology used in testing them.
 Furthermore, Keep personal and confidential rights in mind.

 References